-- (1) For the purposes of this Law an employee who is dismissed shall be taken to be dismissed by reason of redundancy if the dismissal is wholly or mainly attributable to - (a) the fact that his or her employer has ceased or intends to cease - (i) to carry on the business for the purposes of which the employee was employed by the employer, or - (ii) to carry on that business in the place where the employee was so employed; or - (b) the fact that the requirements of that business - (i) for employees to carry out work of a particular kind, or - (ii) for employees to carry out work of a particular kind in the place where the employee was employed by the employer, have ceased or diminished or are expected to cease or diminish.
+- (1) For the purposes of this Law an employee who is dismissed shall be taken to be dismissed by reason of redundancy if the dismissal is wholly or mainly attributable to - - (a) the fact that his or her employer has ceased or intends to cease - (i) to carry on the business for the purposes of which the employee was employed by the employer, or - (ii) to carry on that business in the place where the employee was so employed; or - (b) the fact that the requirements of that business - (i) for employees to carry out work of a particular kind, or - (ii) for employees to carry out work of a particular kind in the place where the employee was employed by the employer, have ceased or diminished or are expected to cease or diminish.

-- (2) For the purposes of paragraph (1) the business of the employer together with the business or businesses of his or her associated employers shall be treated as one (unless either of the conditions specified in subparagraphs (a) and (b) of that paragraph would be satisfied without so treating them). - (3) In paragraph (1) "cease" and "diminish" mean cease and diminish either permanently or temporarily and for whatever reason. - (4) In paragraph (1) the reference to an employee who is dismissed shall be taken to refer to an employee who is dismissed by his or her employer in accordance with Article 62.8
+- (2) For the purposes of paragraph (1) the business of the employer together with the business or businesses of his or her associated employers shall be treated as one (unless either of the conditions specified in sub-paragraphs (a) and (b) of that paragraph would be satisfied without so treating them). - (3) In paragraph (1) "cease" and "diminish" mean cease and diminish either permanently or temporarily and for whatever reason. - (4) In paragraph (1) the reference to an employee who is dismissed shall be taken to refer to an employee who is dismissed by his or her employer in accordance with Article 62.

-2A Approval of codes of practice9
+2A Approval of codes of practice

-- (1) The Minister may, subject to this Article, by Order approve any code of practice for the purposes of this Law or the Discrimination Law.10 - (2) Before approving a code of practice, the Minister shall publish a notice in the Jersey Gazette - (a) stating that a copy of the code of practice will be available for inspection during normal working hours, free of charge, at a place specified in the notice; - (b) specifying a period during which it will be available for inspection (being a reasonable period of not less than 21 days, beginning after the notice is published); and - (c) explaining that anyone may make representations in writing to the Minister in respect of the code of practice at any time before the expiry of the 7 days following the period for inspection, and the Minister shall make a copy of the code of practice available accordingly for inspection.
+- (1) The Minister may, subject to this Article, by Order approve any code of practice for the purposes of this Law or the Discrimination Law. - (2) Before approving a code of practice, the Minister shall publish a notice in the Jersey Gazette - (a) stating that a copy of the code of practice will be available for inspection during normal working hours, free of charge, at a place specified in the notice; - (b) specifying a period during which it will be available for inspection (being a reasonable period of not less than 21 days, beginning after the notice is published); and and the Minister shall make a copy of the code of practice available accordingly for inspection.

+(c) explaining that anyone may make representations in writing to the Minister in respect of the code of practice at any time before the expiry of the 7 days following the period for inspection,